edspencer/inform-ai/README.md

-# InformAI - Easy & Useful AI for React apps
+# InformAI - Context-Aware AI Integration for React Apps

-InformAI allows you to easily retrofit context-aware AI into any React application.
-It works really well alongside the excellent [Vercel AI SDK](https://sdk.vercel.ai/docs/introduction).
-It shines when used in combination with Next JS and especially React Server Components, but these are not mandatory.

-InformAI provides a simple way to expose the state of your React components to any LLM.
-It also lets your components publish events, like user clicks or other interactions.
-It makes it easy to send this information in an LLM-optimized format to calls to your LLM.
-It doesn't send stuff to the LLM, but it makes it easy to integrate with libraries that do (like the Vercel AI SDK).
+**InformAI** is a tool that enables seamless integration of context-aware AI into any React application.
+It's designed to work effortlessly with the [Vercel AI SDK](https://sdk.vercel.ai/docs/introduction), but is also compatible with other AI SDK providers.

+### Key Features:

+- **Contextual AI Integration**: Easily expose the state of your React components to an LLM (Large Language Model) or other AI, providing valuable context with minimal effort.
+- **Event Publishing**: Allow your components to publish events, like user interactions, in an LLM-optimized format.
-It works with both traditional client side React components as well as React Server Components.
+- **Flexible Usage**: Works well with both client-side React components and React Server Components.
+Though it excels with Next.js and React Server Components, these are not required.

+InformAI doesn't directly send data to your LLM but simplifies integration with tools like the Vercel AI SDK, making it easy to incorporate AI into your app.

 ## Installation